 5 Must Do Things in the Energy Corridor

-- Share pies at the original Pizaro’s Pizza – Houston’s first Vera Pizza Napoletana-certified pizzeria sling out what are easily some of the best pies in town.
-The thin and chewy, Neapolitan-style pies cook for about 90 seconds in a 900-degree Italian brick oven before coming out hot and beautifully-scorched.
-You’ll want to come with a crew so you can share a few varieties, which include but are not limited to a caramelized onion and bell pepper sweetpea Pizza, classic calabrese pizza with spicy soppressata and pepperoni, and Margherita pie with a spinach and ricotta-stuffed crust.
-BYOB (for a reasonable corkage fee) and ease into the night.
-Click here for directions.
+- Share pies at the original Pizaro’s Pizza – Houston’s first Vera Pizza Napoletana-certified pizzeria slings out what are easily some of the best pies in town.
+The thin and chewy, Neapolitan-style pies cook for about 90 seconds in a 900-degree Italian brick oven before coming out hot and beautifully scorched.
+You’ll want to come with a crew so you can share a few varieties, which include but are not limited to a caramelized onion and bell pepper Sweetpea Pizza, classic Calabrese pizza with spicy soppressata and pepperoni, and Margherita pie jazzed up with a spinach and ricotta-stuffed crust.
+Finish the meal with a piece of tiramisu or shareable Nutella flatbread.
+Get directions to Pizaro’s Pizza.

 - Practice your swing at Top Golf – This interactive driving range is the coolest way to hit the green.
-Perfect for an after work happy hour, a leisurely weekend, or when you have guests in town and want to play hooky from work, head here to grab some drinks and above par pub grub while you do your best to hit golf balls at targets in the outfield.
+Perfect for an after-work happy hour, a leisurely weekend, or when you have guests in town and want to play hooky from work, head here to grab some drinks and above-par pub grub while you do your best to hit golf balls at targets in the outfield.
 Don’t worry, there are microchips to keep score so you don’t have to.
-Click here for directions.
+Get directions to Top Golf.

-- Hit the parks – Stretched over 7,800 acres, you can spend the entire day exploring George Bush Park.
-The public park boasts jogging and biking trails lined by swamps, ponds and forests, plus soccer and baseball fields, playgrounds and pavilions, and a shooting range.
-If you’d like to keep things easier, try Terry Hershey Park, where you’ll find hike and bike trails (dubbed “The Anthills”) running along a 6-mile stretch parallel to the Buffalo Bayou.
+- Explore the parks – Stretched over 7,800 acres, you can spend the entire day exploring George Bush Park.
+The public park boasts jogging and biking trails lined by swamps, ponds, and forests, plus soccer and baseball fields, playgrounds and pavilions, and a shooting range.
+If you’d like to keep things easier, try the 500-acre Terry Hershey Park, where you’ll find over 10 miles of hike and bike trails, dubbed “The Anthills.”

-- Get your skate on at Dairy Ashford Roller Rink – Break out the tube socks and go back in time at this old school roller skating rink, which has kept the party going since 1974.
+- Get your skate on at Dairy Ashford Roller Rink – Break out the tube socks and head back in time at this old school roller skating rink, which has kept the party going since 1974.
 Today, the throwback is the perfect place to get nostalgic, whether it be at a birthday party, cheap public skates, or adult skate nights complete with DJs.
 There are roller skates and inline blades available, so all you need to do is lace up and get rollin’.
-Click here for directions.
+Get directions to Dairy Ashford Roller Rink.